 Connecticut's only clinic dedicated to the skin conditions and allergies of dogs and cats.

-Dr. Elizabeth Falk is a Diplomate of the American College of Veterinary Dermatology (DACVD).
+Dr. Falk and Dr. Layne are Diplomates of the American College of Veterinary Dermatology (DACVD).

 Skin conditions and allergies are some of the most common reasons why owners seek veterinary care for their dogs and cats, yet are all too often chronic or difficult to treat.
 Veterinary dermatologists use specialized tools to diagnose and treat these conditions.
 As the only clinic dedicated to veterinary dermatology in Connecticut, our mission is to practice the highest level of medicine while working collaboratively with the primary care veterinarians who refer patients to us.